 Media Literacy in Libraries

-In this course, designed for librarians and staff, you will learn how to interpret media messages and their effect on individuals and society by applying media literacy theory and practices.
+This course, designed for librarians and staff, will teach attendees how to interpret media messages and their effect on individuals and society by applying media literacy theory and practices.
 You will also learn how to pass this knowledge on to your patrons and colleagues to help them better evaluate media.

-- Define media literacy and the framework for interpreting media messages
+- Defining media literacy and the framework for interpreting media messages

-- Evaluate various forms of media to verify the validity and credibility of the information reported
+- Evaluating various forms of media to verify the validity and credibility of the information reported

-- Develop programs, services, and other opportunites to teach patrons and colleagues about media literacy
+- Developing programs, services, and other opportunities to teach patrons and colleagues about media literacy

 Attendees should have familiarity with Web browsers and the Internet.
 Basic HTML experience is preferred.